Heavy Neutrino Search via the Higgs boson at the LHC: Higgs boson + jet cross-sections

 \section{Higgs boson + jet cross-sections}

 The Higgs boson can decay into a right handed pseudo-Dirac heavy neutrino and a SM neutrino via the $\nu-N$ mixing.
-If $M_N$ lies between $40$ GeV$-$ $120$ GeV, the Higgs boson can decay on-shell into the RH neutrino through a single production channel shown in Fig.~\ref{fig:feynman}.
+If $M_N$ lies below the Higgs boson mass, the Higgs boson can decay on-shell into the heavy neutrino through a single production channel shown in Fig.~\ref{fig:feynman}.